 Read more on rotator cuff strain.

-A sprained ankle is one of the most common injuries in sport and is also the most frequently re-injured.
+A sprained ankle is one of the most common injuries in sport.
 In the majority of cases, the ankle rolls inwards (inversion) under the weight of the rest of the body, resulting in damage to the ligaments on the outside of the ankle.

 Read more on sprained ankles.